 - Content Marketing: as the way we consume media becomes more digitally focused as opposed to traditional ink on paper, the need for graphic designers to create online guides, e-books, brochures, social media assets and email marketing templates, has never been more apparent.

 - UX/UI Design: for the designers that are fascinated by the websites and apps we use on the day to day, this niche requires graphic designers to visualise website concepts, app designs and interfaces to enhance user experience.
+For diving into how to start your UX/UI Design career, we recommend reading this detailed guide by Toptal, one of the leading marketplace for top freelance web developers.

 There are many more specialisms that you can explore, but this is a good list to get started which will get you thinking about where you fit into the world of graphic design freelancing.